 - A translation of the full title in French if the manuscript is in English and vice versa

 The abstracts, in French and English, must be a single paragraph of not more than 250 words summarising: (a) the problem addressed by the study, (b) the objective of the study, (c) the design / methodology including measures used and (e) a clear statement of the results and conclusion.
 Abbreviations and citations should be avoided.
-Not more than 100 words for the short Communications.

 For indexing purposes, a list of 3-5 key words in English and French is essential.